PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

 ## Limitations & Future Work
 - Our current model only implemented Guarded Branch Transitions and omitted Probabilistic Branch Transitions, since we cannot make any reasonable guesses about the probability of the different branches.
 In future work, a method to approximate the probabilities should be added.
 - We have started exploring the Assignment Statement and its conversion to a SetVariableAction element in the SEFF context.
-As we found out during our exploration, the SetVariableAction element is used for functions which have a return statement.
-We stopped further exploration but left the initial code at the ExpressionStatement visit-function for future work.
+As we found out during our exploration, the SetVariableAction element is used for functions that have a return statement.
+We stopped further exploration but left the initial code at the ExpressionStatement visit function for future work.
 - Our parser currently creates one ICompilationUnit for each parsed file, omitting the class structures inside the file.
 This limits the possible parsed code to one class per file since all methods get parsed into the matching ICompilationUnit.
-In future work, a more precise abstraction could be made where either more ICompilationUnit gets created or the TypeDeclaration (in this case the class structures) get included.
+In future work, a more precise abstraction could be made where either more ICompilationUnit gets created or the TypeDeclaration (in this case the class structures) gets included.
 - Currently, there is no resource usage information addition for CPU or HDD demands.
 This was previously implemented in the JaMoPP version, but since we started from scratch again, not covered in this version.
 With more analysis of the JaMoPP version it should be easy to read it into the JDT version.
-- Our internalCallActions are only implemented as method inlining with a depth of 1.
-This means that if an InternalCallAction is called multiple times it's not referred to each other, instead created multiple times.
-If methods refer to each other (and the depth is greater then 1) they are shown as InternalActions.
+- Our internalCallActions are only implemented as a method inlining with a depth of 1.
+This means that if an InternalCallAction is called multiple times it's not referred to each other, but instead created multiple times.
+If methods refer to each other (and the depth is greater than 1) they are shown as InternalActions.
 - Expression Statements inside if statements could be modeled in further development.
-Therefore you need to find out if the there is a method invocation inside the if condition and model it as InternalAction, InternalCallAction or ExternalCallAction.
+Therefore you need to find out if there is a method invocation inside the if condition and model it as InternalAction, InternalCallAction, or ExternalCallAction.

 ## Testing
-The JUnit Framework was used for the quality assurance in this project.
-JUnit has a good integration into the Eclipse IDE, therefore this decision was straightforward.
-For the usage model JUnit tests are available.
+The JUnit Framework was used for quality assurance in this project.
+JUnit has good integration into the Eclipse IDE, therefore this decision was straightforward.
+For the usage model, JUnit tests are available.
 The tests and a bigger example of the overall usage with test classes can be found in the [test folder](./tests/org.palladiosimulator.somox.ast2seff.test) of the project.

 A simple test strategy was followed to catch the general test cases for each statement visitor function.
 The four standard test cases are: